Seventy years ago, Rio Grande was founded on core values, including sharing knowledge and serving with integrity.

-Within a few years, Saul's vision paid off, and in 1944 he was able to buy the old White Eagle Trading Post on historic Route 66 in Albuquerque when the owner passed away.
+Within a few years, Saul's vision paid off, and in 1944 he was able to buy the old White Eagle Trading Post on historic Route 66.
 These were war times, and silver was scarce, but Saul managed to keep his doors open to allow the silversmiths to continue their work.
 He extended credit to craftsmen who wouldn't otherwise have been able to continue working during such hard times, and so gained the reputation of being not just a fair and honorable businessman but a friend as well.
-His strong belief in people, coupled with a desire to share his knowledge of jewelry-making, continued when he moved his operation to a bigger location in 1947.
-The business was renamed Rio Grande Wholesale Jewelers and Rio Grande is still the name under which our distribution lines-Tools & Equipment, Gems & Findings, and Display & Packaging-operate and are widely known.
+His strong belief in people, coupled with a desire to share his knowledge of jewelry making, continued when he moved his operation to a bigger location in 1947.
+The business was renamed Rio Grande Wholesale Jewelers, and Rio Grande is still the name under which we operate and are widely known.

-The tradition of excellence in the jewelry industry that Saul Bell started more than 65 years ago still flourishes today.
-The company is led by Alan Bell (President), Molly Bell (Executive V.P.), Eddie Bell (V.P. of Manufacturing), Danny Cox (V.P. of Finance) and a team of business development coaches.
-Together, the leadership and associates of Rio Grande take a highly evolved approach to participative management, and strive to work in as flat a hierarchy as possible.
-The company is principle-based, rather than rule-based, and operates within a framework of 15 principles that have been developed over the years and that continue to serve as the foundation for all business and interpersonal decisions.
+Today, Saul's three children, Alan Bell (President), Molly Bell (Executive V.P.) and Eddie Bell (V.P. of Manufacturing), along with Danny Cox (V.P. of Finance) and a team of business development coaches lead the company.
+Together, the leadership team and 300-plus associates take a highly evolved approach to participative management, and strive to work in as flat a hierarchy as possible.
+The company is principle-based, rather than rule-based, and operates within a framework of 15 principles that have been developed over the years and continue to serve as the foundation for all business and interpersonal decisions.

-Rio Grande remains an industry leader highly respected for serving customers with integrity and high standards in jewelry manufacture and distribution.
-The value Saul placed on sharing his knowledge with others continues, too, through The Santa Fe Symposium.
+The value Saul placed on sharing his knowledge with others continues, too, through Santa Fe Symposium®.
 This annual not-for-profit event, co-founded by Eddie Bell, provides a forum in which jewelers can gather and share information and gain the knowledge they need to manage their businesses more successfully.
-Clearly, the vision Saul Bell had so long ago of helping others to learn, and the legacy he left behind of high standards and excellence, continues.
+The vision Saul Bell had so long ago of helping others to learn, and the legacy he left behind of high standards and excellence, continues.

 When we installed almost five acres of solar panels at Rio Grande's facility in New Mexico, we were the first system in the state able to generate one megawatt of energy at peak output.
 Mega-what?
 Megawatt!
 All that sunlight adds up to more than 1.6 million kilowatt hours' worth of electricity each year.
 That's leaving a lot of watts at the electric company that others can use!